The History of Michigan Center

 Other important social events also began in the 30's.
 Beginning with the class trip of 1935 to Huron River Drive, senior trips progressed to Chicago and later to Washington, D.C.
 Junior and senior play became important money raisers for the "trip" as well as a fun activity each year.
 The annual May Festival, with its activity and frolic, and the circus, which raised money to buy band uniforms, were other social activities held important and entertaining for all.

 The 1940's brought more hard times, however, with the war costing much in lives, activities and material things.
 In 1943 senior trips were stopped, the band was halted, track was discontinued, and in that same year, the Jackson County Victory League was formed because of gas rationing and loss of boys to the armed services.
 During these years Peter Aleck became well-known and loved by all in Michigan Center for his support of the young.
+(Fact shared by Gary Redmond: The Farr farm had an airport in the 40’s.)

 In 1950 plans were made for the Keicher Elementary School which was completed in 1952.
 This building was named for Mr. R.F.
 Keicher, then Superintendent, who remained as head of the system for a total of thirty years.
 Also in 1950 a group of citizens called the "Michigan Center Boosters Club", constructed, lighted and seeded Michigan Center's first formal athletic field.